 Frankly, you don’t need to bring anything.
 BUT, if you’re heading over to the resort, you might as well make it special.
 We recommend you bring the following.

 - Fix’ins for S’Mores.
 Grab Marshmallows, Sticks, Graham Crackers and Chocolate Bars.
 But don’t worry, if you forget these.
 The gift shop near Pioneer Hall and the one at The Meadows have everything you need.
 Even the Chuckwagon Snack Bar at the campfire has s’mores kits.

 - Your Refillable Mugs.
 You can access refillable drink stations at P& J’s Southern Takeout, right between Trails End Restaurant and Pioneer Hall.
 The cocoa and coffee machine The Meadows Gift Shop and another soda refill station at the Pool Pavilion.
 All of which are open to guests.

 - A Few Extras.
 A Blanket, Seat Cushion, and a Rain Parka are happy extras you can have on hand.
 Though not necessarily needed.

 You can take the boat from Magic Kingdom to Fort Wilderness.
-From the dock you walk past Pioneer Hall on the right and towards the Bus Stop.
-On the internal resort bus system you’ll be getting on the Orange Bus Line so that you can head towards The Meadows.
+From the dock, you walk past Pioneer Hall on the right and towards the Bus Stop.
+On the internal resort bus system, you’ll be getting on the Orange Bus Line so that you can head towards The Meadows.
 The Meadows is right across the street from the RV campsites at 900.
-Just keep and eye and ear out for the 900 stop and depart the bus.
+Just keep an eye and ear out for the 900 stop and depart the bus.